SayiaFelix/Mtaa-HOOD/README.md

 ## Author: [Sayia Felix](https://github.com/SayiaFelix)

 ## Description
-This application help a user to connect with other members of his/her neighbourhood.A user is able to sign in and see what is going on in his/her neighbourhood and also post what he/she feels.
+This application enables a user to connect with other members of his/her neighbourhood.A user is able to sign in and see what is going on in his/her neighbourhood and also post what he/she feels.

 <a href="https://sir-neibahud.herokuapp.com/" target="_blank">
     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=ff&style=plastic&logo=realm&logo-color=white"/>